Find resources about the UN in the Library Catalogue using a subject search. Some examples are:

 The National Library holds a number of resources that provide description and commentary on the UN Charter.

 The Charter of the United Nations : a commentary (3rd Edition) edited by Bruno Simma is the primary English reference book on the UN Charter, which can be found in the Main Reading Room.
-A description of this item is online at the Dag Hammarskjöld Library.
+A Research guide on the Charter is online at the Dag Hammarsköld Library.

 The full text of the UN Charter can be found on the United Nations website.